g-savitha/portfolio/content/en/posts/recursion-simplified.md

 Now, the question arises is when given a non tail recursive code, can we convert it tail recursive?

-Lets have a look at below examples.
+Lets have a look at the below examples.

 {{< codes java java >}}
 {{< code >}}